 My first camera was a Kodak bought from a chemist shop while on a caravan holiday in the Lake District with my parents and sister.
 I was 11, but I remember the excitement to this day…..and still have the photographs!

 Fortunate to grow up on a farm, I spent my childhood riding and helping on the farm.
-On leaving school, I set up my own business teaching, training horses and competing.
+On leaving school, I set up my own yard at home teaching, training horses and competing.
 I considered a career in photography but a week of work experience with the local paper taking photos of roundabouts put me off!
-Better to work with horses and enjoy photography as a hobby I thought!
+Better to work with horses and enjoy photography as a hobby I decided!